The CrossFade component is great to use for full page transitions such as

 Note: You can also set your own

-to modify these transitions even more.
+transform-originto modify these transitions even more.

 If none of the existing components above match your use-case, you can try out

-hook which is basically a hook version of the
+the useCSSTransition hook which is basically a hook version of the

-.
+CSSTransition component from react-transition-group.
 The only real

-is how the styles get applied
+difference between the react-transition-group is how the styles get applied

-and that using a string classNames
+and that using a string classNames will use BEM as the

 naming convention.